• 2025 TOP 10 SMB BUSINESS ISSUES, IT PRIORITIES, IT CHALLENGES

 That is the topic of our Infographic.
 Click the image to download.

-SMB - Techaisle - Global SMB, Midmarket and Channel Partner Market Research Organization - Techaisle Blog - Page 9 techaisle_2016_global_smb_spend_infographic-85x300 Global SMB IT Spend is poised to reach ~600 Billion dollar by 2016.
+SMB - Techaisle - Global SMB, Midmarket and Channel Partner Analyst Firm - Techaisle Blog - Page 9 techaisle_2016_global_smb_spend_infographic-85x300 Global SMB IT Spend is poised to reach ~600 Billion dollar by 2016.
 Worldwide, there are still 26 million SMBs yet to buy a PC, 30 million SMBs do not have a server; some of these may directly move to cloud.
 They are already using internet to a very large extent.
 Granted that many of them are less than 20 employees but they are not going to be static.
 Approximately 560,000 new businesses were started each month in 2012.
 About 10,000 of small businesses become mid-market businesses each year.

 North America and EMEA are infrastructure, software and services driven while Asia/Pacific is product driven.
 North America has the highest average IT spend per business spend while Asia/Pacific and Latin America the lowest.
 There is a vast difference between emerging market and mature market SMBs in terms of average spend per business.
 It is also useful to note that while Asia/Pacific has the highest number of SMB cloud users, average spend per user is less than 1/5th of SMB user in North America.